-Salma Malik32 is a Pakistan citizen and permanent resident of Canada.
-She attended law school at Punjab University and practiced for eight years in her father's law firm before moving to Canada a few years ago to do her LL.M. at Osgoode.
+Salma Malik is a Pakistan citizen and permanent resident of Canada.
+She attended law school at Punjab University and practised for eight years in her father's law firm before moving to Canada a few years ago to do her LL.M. at Osgoode.
 She decided she wanted to stay in Canada, so she completed her NCA exams and - on the advice of some lawyers - decided to article (rather than applying for an exemption) to get some Canadian legal experience.

-Osgoode's LL.M. program did not help her line up an articling position, and she was unable to find a placement on her own.
+She was not able to line up an articling position during the Osgoode LL.M. or find a placement on her own.
 "Networking is really important in Canada in terms of employment opportunities," Salma noted.
 "In Pakistan, it's a segregated society: men and women are not on equal footing, so I was lacking the social skills when it came to networking."
 She said she's become a lot better at it, but still finds she does not socialize with others as easily as Canadians seem to.

 Salma ended up enrolling in Ryerson's LPP program in August 2015.
-Through it, she landed a fourmonth work placement at a real estate law firm in Mississauga that paid just above minimum wage.
+Through it, she landed a four-month work placement at a real estate law firm in Mississauga that paid just above minimum wage.
 It was not her first choice, she admitted, but she was happy to work somewhere.